 Good work if you can get it

 So what are you going to do?
 Take a chance on some fly-by-night outfit?
 Good point.
-But notice in the previous paragraph I said well-known stocks -- not companies.
+But notice I said well-known stocks -- not companies.
 There's a difference.
-I heard the ticker for eBay
+After all, I knew the ticker symbol for eBay

-A little over two years later, the growth fund is up another 50%.
+Even after last summer's small-cap pullback, the growth fund has nearly doubled in three years.
 The value fund has fared even better.
-I don't bring this up to brag but to make two points: First, all who said that the small-cap rally was over back in September 2003 were flat-out wrong.
-(My hunch is there are even more saying it now -- and that they're still wrong.)
+Apparently, folks who pronounced the small-cap rally dead back in September 2003 were wrong.
+(My hunch is that there are even more doubters now -- and that they're still wrong.)

 What to do now

-In my previous column, I promised to keep you posted on Hidden Gems' performance.
-As of Dec.
-2, 2005, the recommendations were up, on average, 32.7%.
-That's compared with 12.6% if you'd invested in the S&P 500 for the same period.
-For context, that's more than 50 picks over two years -- and, I confess, it's better than I have done myself.
+Meanwhile, I promised to keep you posted on Hidden Gems' performance -- in good times and bad.
+As of this morning, the recommendations are up, on average, 45.3%.
+That's compared with 20.3% if you'd invested in the S&P 500 for the same period.
+Not bad.

 This article was originally published on Jan.
 7, 2005.
 It has been updated.